abhisheknys/abhisheknys/README.md

 - 🔭 I’m currently working on **MERN stack**

-- 🌱 I’m currently learning **Python**
+- 🌱 I’m currently learning **React Js**

-- 👨‍💻 All of my projects are available at https://www.abhishekpal.com/projects/
+- 👨‍💻 All of my projects are available at https://abhipal.vercel.app/projects/

 - 💬 Ask me about **React, MongoDB, JavaScript Etc.**